 Having an in-house team of developers has some unique benefits.
 Firstly, you’ll have a team that knows your business from the inside, with all its peculiarities.
 Also, you’ll have full control over the app development process since the team will be working right there in your office.
 However, there are also drawbacks.

-An in-house team of app developers is expensive.
-You’ll need to find specialists, provide them with space and equipment, and cover all other expenses associated with in-house employees.
+As a rule, an in-house team of app developers tends to be more expensive.
+You’ll need to recruit specialists, provide them with office space and equipment, and cover all other expenses associated with in-house employees.

 In addition, a fixed team often brings a somewhat limited scope of knowledge and experience, an issue that dedicated software development agencies with many different specialists can easily resolve.

-An in-house team is the best choice when you have a grand idea: one that’s supposed to take down Facebook or something like that; аn app that needs close collaboration with your business and is planned for years ahead, something revolutionary, not too restricted in either time or funding.
-If that’s not the case, consider outsourcing.
+An in-house team is the best choice when you have a grand idea: one that’s supposed to take down Facebook or something like that; аn app that requires close collaboration with your business and is planned for years ahead, something revolutionary, not overly restricted in either time or funding.
+If that’s not the case, consider IT outsourcing.

-A range of skills and wealth of experience are the best things outsourcing can bring to the table.
-In a company whose work revolves around developing apps for a variety of businesses, specialists can be found with a range of skills.
+A range of skills and vast experience are the primary benefits that outsourcing can bring to the table.
+Companies whose work revolves around developing apps for a variety of businesses, usually offer specialists with a wide range of skills.
 This makes it possible to meet any problems head-on and solve issues swiftly.
-With an in-house team, you’ll have to search for more specialists as the project progresses; and that involves additional expenses and loss of valuable time.
+With an in-house mobile app development team, you’ll have to search for more specialists as the project progresses, and that involves additional expenses and loss of valuable time.

-What options are there for outsourcing mobile app development?
+What options are there for outsourcing mobile application development

-An in-house team is just that — a team you hire to design your app.
-There isn’t a lot in terms of “options.”
+An in-house team is the one you hire to design your app.
+There isn’t much more to tell in terms of options.
 Outsourcing, on the other hand, is quite diverse.
 If you’ve decided to outsource your app development, you have at least three options to choose from:

 - Go with an off-the-shelf software solution